 - Phantom Income.
 While many investors opt to buy zeroes for the tax benefits, it is possible that “phantom” income—that is, income that’s taxable but not actually received—can negate these benefits.
 This happens when the annual depreciation expense falls below the annual lease payments, which results in the appearance of profit.
 In a typical zero, this is likely to occur between years 10 and 15 of the investment, and as a result, many investors opt to sell prior to this point rather than accept the liability of phantom income.

 - Opportunity Cost.
 As with any investment strategy, there is the consideration of what could have been done with the same funds otherwise.
 These are the forgone benefits one might have gained from an alternative investment.
-Buying a zero, by definition, will not produce any cash flow.
+Buying a zero cash flow property, by definition, will not produce any cash flow.
 As a result, there is some opportunity cost associated with investing when that same capital could have been used for something that does return cash in the short term.

 Who Should Consider in Zero Cash Flow Investments?

 Weighing the risks against the potential benefits, it’s apparent that zero cash flow deals are not for everyone.
 Many investors are not equipped with the resources to weather a decade or more without an initial return on their capital, and not all investors have the risk profile or portfolio makeup to make buying a zero an appealing option when compared to other investment strategies.
 Still, zeroes may be a sound choice for a very specific investor—one who earns significant income from a primary job, from other investments or both.
 For those who understand the risks, the “loss” produced by a zero cash flow property can be a valuable offset to their alternate income, helping to round out their portfolio and reduce overall tax liability.